finn-ellis/lobo-line/README.md

 - BeautifulSoup4
 - *asyncio, tqdm*

-Include a prototype of the important screens within the application (i.e. using rapid-prototyping software such as Figma).
-Also include an architecture diagram using an application such Visio, Lucidchart, Excalidraw, etc.

 ## SECURITY
 Security is inherent.
 Prompts are anonymous and no user data is stored.
 All data used is publically available.

 ## PROTOTYPE
-Due to the high personal cost of making OpenAI API requests, please limit your requests:

 https://lobo-line-463950868880.us-west3.run.app/